-Tours leave every hour on the hour during operational hours.
+Tours leave every hour on the hour from 10am to 4pm.
 Please arrive 15 minutes before your tour so that you have time to register and walk from our entrance to the walkway.

 Greenheart Canopy Walkway

-Located in the David C. Lam Asian Garden and open year-round, the Greenheart Canopy Walkway is a 308-metre (1010 feet) aerial trail system that offers a rare perspective of the natural beauty of the west coast forest canopy ecosystem.
+Located in the David C. Lam Asian Garden, the Greenheart Canopy Walkway is a 308-metre (1010 feet) aerial trail system that offers a rare perspective of the natural beauty of the west coast forest canopy ecosystem.
 It is the only one of its kind in Canada.

 What is a canopy walkway?